Caste politics: Political corruption

 Corruption thus translated into power and a means to enter the political arena, once only open to upper caste members.
 Corruption in India became a way to level the playing field.
 This struggle for empowerment that was forced to operate outside of the rule of law produced caste-based mafia networks.
 These mafia-networks began to chip away at upper caste control over state institutions.

 However, unlike their predecessor, these caste mafia groups were not concerned with 'development', but mainly viewed elections and democracy as a way of gaining control of the state, which would enable them to level social inequalities.
 This new state envisioned a government of "Social Justice" through caste empowerment.
 Within the context of "social justice" corruption pontificated by the caste mafias became tolerated, and in some cases, as in the province of Bihar, even celebrated.

 The very nature of caste politics inherently means that there are no boundaries between "civil society" and "political society", as demonstrated by the proliferation caste mafia.
 The mafia dons became mayors, ministers, and even members of Parliament.
 Therefore, there was no alternative to fight against these mafia figures and political brokers.
 Because rule of law was perceived to be a mechanism of upper caste control, corruption used by caste mafia became popularly accepted, as it was perceived to be a means to achieve lower caste empowerment.
 The corruption elevated to such a level that nearly all elected officials in some towns and regions were also criminals.
 The upper castes who had used their control over the state to discreetly plunder its institutions for their own gain, were now replaced by the mafia dons who now openly pillaged the state institutions.
 Many of these elected ministers/mafia dons were jailed for the illegal practices they employed; however, this was widely touted as the upper castes trying to regain dominance by eliminating supporters.
 Corruption and politics became so common that at a time it was not uncommon for election results to be contested from a prison cell.

 Corruption therefore translated into power and a means to enter the political arena, once only open to upper caste members.
-In this way corruption was seen as a way to level the playing field, and as a result was tolerated and in some villages championed under the banner of "social justice".
+In this way corruption was seen as a way to level the playing field.
+As a result, corruption was tolerated and in some villages championed under the banner of "social justice".